ixpantia/spatial_demo/README.md

     list file separate_shape@master:/shapes_segmentos

 We then do a `cross` between input repositories so that we can use more than one.
-Pachyderm will combine each datum in one repo with all thos in another so that we will have all beaches available for each segment datum.
+Pachyderm will combine each datum in one repo with all those in another so that we will have all beaches available for each segment datum.
 We will create a new repo called `beaches` and bring the `playas.rds` file there.